clemsonMakerspace/admin/meeting-minutes/2017-11-20_team_meeting.md

   - Need filter space in cabinets.
 Has this been obtained (Owen or Chip)?
 Thanksgiving Break
   - Closing Tomorrow Early at 6:00 PM
-Celebration!
+  - Make sure this is reflected on hours.cumaker.space Celebration!
   - Makerspace Celebratory meal at Dr. Todd's home
   - 6 pm December 1st